telerik/blazor-docs/components/dropdownlist/templates.md

 The examples below show how to use inner tags to set the templates.
 You can also do this through [RenderFragment](https://blazor.net/api/Microsoft.AspNetCore.Blazor.RenderFragment.html) objects that you can pass to the properties of the DropDownList in its main tag.

-When using inner tags, make sure to use the correct casing, because, at the time of writing, the framework will list all possible tags and will try to correct the casing of `Header` and `Footer` to the lowercase HTML5 elements.

 List of the available templates:

 * [Value Template](#value-template)